Clinical Trials & Clinical Research

 The mission of the Massachusetts Eye and Ear Clinical Research Program is to support the prevention, treatment and cure for disorders of the eye, ear, nose, throat, head and neck.
-Research at the Massachusetts Eye and Ear Infirmary is divided into two tracks – Basic Clinical Research and Clinical Trials, which are described below.
+Research at Mass.
+Eye and Ear is divided into two tracks – Basic Clinical Research and Clinical Trials, which are described below.

 Basic Clinical Research

 Basic research studies improve our understanding of the normal function of the body and provide a foundation for clinical research.
 Clinical advances proceed most rapidly when we understand the way the body works when “normal.”
 People who take part in basic research studies have an opportunity to advance medical knowledge even if they don’t have any specific disorders.

 The majority of our basic research studies are peer-reviewed and then funded by the National Institutes of Health (NIH) or other federal agencies.
 All studies listed have gone through a rigorous review process conducted by the Mass.
 Eye and Ear Human Studies Committee or Schepens Eye Research Institute Institutional Review Board.